 Drivers who are just starting out and have not yet received any customer feedback might need to bid pretty low to win their first few shipments.
-Once you start getting feedback, and people start to see how trustworthy and dependable you are, you'll be able to increase your quotes gradually.
+Once they start getting positive feedback, with customers describing them as dependable and professional, they'll be able to increase their bids gradually.

-Additionally, beginners might want to consider folding in the background check fee for their first bid.
-By paying for your information to be processed instantly, you can complete the security screening before delivering your first shipment.
-This is by no means a requirement, but it does improve your chances of gaining customer trust early on.
+Another thing for a beginner to consider is folding in the background check fee for their first bid.
+By paying Checkr to process your information instantly, you can complete the security screening before delivering your first shipment.
+This is by no means a requirement, but it does improve your odds of gaining customer trust early on.

 Finally, if you're finding it difficult to turn a profit with lowballing bids, our shipment stacking tool should help you out with that.